lara-press/docs/routing.md

 ## Handle Method

 Use the handle method for Custom Post Types routes.
 It can handle all routes for Pages, Posts, or any Custom Post Types created in WP Admin.
+Note: The handle will only work if the Model is registered in the `PostTypeServiceProvider`

 ```php
 /** @var LaraPress\Routing\Router $router */